-The aim of this project is to provide a fast WiFi driver for the CYW43439 chip on the Pi Pico W module, with C code running on the RP2040 processor; it can also be used with similar Broadcom / Cypress / Infineon chips that have an SPI interface, such as the CYW4343W.
+The aim of this project is to provide a fast WiFi driver and TCP/IP stack for the CYW43439 chip on the Pi Pico W module, with C code running on the RP2040 processor; it can also be used with similar Broadcom / Cypress / Infineon chips that have an SPI interface, such as the CYW4343W.

-It is based on my Zerowi project which performs a similar function on the Pi Zero device CYW43438, which has an SDIO interface.
+It is based on my Zerowi project that performs a similar function on the Pi Zero device CYW43438, which has an SDIO interface.
 However, due to myriad difficulties getting the code running, the code has been restructured and simplified to emphasise the various stages in setting up the chip, and to provide copious run-time diagnostics.

 A major problem with debugging Pico-W code is the difficulty attaching any hardware diagnostic tools, such as an oscilloscope or logic analyser; this has been addressed by supporting an add-on board with a Murata 1DX module and CYW4343W chip; full details are given in part 1 of this project.